rick-r/marriage-figaro-norway/captions.md

 SUSANNA:
 Perché non voglio.
 Sei tu mio servo, o no?
-[stage right]

-    Will you just trust me?
-    [could lose this]
-    [or, part 2?]

 FIGARO:
 Ma non capisco perché tanto ti spiace la più comoda stanza del palazzo.

-    I don't get it.
-Do you have any idea how much these things cost?
+    Do you have
+    any idea how much
-    [or]
-    I don't get it.
-Why wouldn't you want the best caravan on location?
+    these things cost?

-Perch'io son la Susanna,
-e tu sei pazzo.
+Perch'io son la Susanna, e tu sei pazzo.
 (callback/response.
 Do you have any idea that you're an idiot?/  why wouldn't you want to just shut up now.)

     Because I am your Susanna, and you are an idiot

 Grazie; non tanti elogi!
-Guarda un poco
-se potriasi star meglio
-in altro loco.
+Guarda un poco se potriasi star meglio in altro loco.

-    Women!
-I'll never understand.
-    [could lose this]
+    Why wouldn't you want the best caravan on location?

 [opens caravan]

 ### N. 2 Duettino

-Se a caso madama
-la notte ti chiama,
-din din; in due passi
-da quella puoi gir.
+Se a caso madama la notte ti chiama, din din; in due passi da quella puoi gir.
-Vien poi l'occasione
-che vuolmi il padrone,
-don, don; in tre salti
-lo vado a servir.

-    On location, we can park it next to Rosina's trailer, so you can be with her whenever she needs you.
+    We can park it next to
+    Rosina's trailer
+    so you can be right by her.

+Vien poi l'occasione che vuolmi il padrone, don, don; in tre salti lo vado a servir.

     And I can be near Mr Almaviva.

 SUSANNA:
-Così se il mattino
-il caro Contino,
-din din; e ti manda
-tre miglia lontan,
-don don; a mia porta
-il diavol lo porta,
-ed ecco in tre salti ...
+Così se il mattino il caro Contino, din din; e ti manda tre miglia lontan, don don; a mia porta il diavol lo porta, ed ecco in tre salti ...

     Yeah.
-And once Almaviva's sent you off to buy 1000 brown M&Ms or whatever, he can be at my doorstep at a moment's notice...
+And when Almaviva sends you off to buy 1000 brown M&Ms or whatever,

+    he'll be at my door at a moment's notice...

 FIGARO:
 Susanna, pian, pian.

+    What are you saying?
+    [stage left. stay on til fa presto]

 SUSANNA:
 Ascolta ...

 FIGARO:
 fa presto
-[stage left. optionally can be on from 'pian pians']

-    What are you saying?

 SUSANNA: